Vi acquires wireless earbud startup Skybuds

 Skybuds brought a pair of Bluetooth earbuds to market following a lengthy Kickstarter campaign, and halted sales of them earlier this year.
 Much like Vi’s earbuds, they paired to iOS and Android devices and streamed sound for hours on a charge.
 But unlike Vi’s earbuds, which are positioned as a fitness accessory, Skybuds’ solution emphasized sound quality and differentiating features like passive noise cancellation, a pass-through sound mode, and water resistance.

-Jamie Roberts Seltzer, the startup’s CEO, will join Vi as chief of strategy and a member of its advisory board.
+Jamie Roberts Seltzer, Skybuds’ CEO, will join Vi as chief of strategy and a member of its advisory board.

 “Skybuds started with the goal of enabling people to enjoy their music and audio content, wire-free,” Seltzer said.
 “By joining forces with Vi, we will continue on that journey, but will also embark on a new mission to make the Vi experience the most real-time, adaptive offering on the market.
 We look forward to being a part of the future of fitness.”